 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.
 Some of the offers mentioned below are no longer available.

 The past few months have been an incredible time for travel credit card promotions, with some of the highest sign-up bonuses in history.
 Among them, the Capital One Venture Rewards Credit Card has been offering new applicants up to 100,000 miles—50,000 after spending $3,000 within the first three months of account opening, and an additional 50,000 after spending a total of $20,000 within 12 months.

-If those numbers have you thinking about applying, you only have a few more days to do so: Capital One announced this offer will end December 14, 2020.
-If you decided against this particular card, or were ineligible for it (for instance, if you already have it in your wallet), then there are still a lot of other great offers available.
-Here are some of the reasons why you might want to apply for the Capital One Venture right now, and some alternatives in case it’s not in the cards for you.
+If those numbers have you thinking about applying, you only have a few more days to do so: Capital One announced this offer will end July 19, 2021.
+If you decided against this particular card, or were ineligible for it (for instance, if it’s already in your wallet), then there are still other great offers available.
+Otherwise, here are some of the reasons why you might want to apply for the Capital One Venture right now, and a few alternatives in case it’s not in the cards for you.

 The Capital One Venture is a great all-round choice for travelers, but let’s start with the introductory bonus.
 You have to spend $20,000 within a year of opening the card to earn all those miles, which might be daunting.
-Think of it like this, though: all that spending breaks down to putting less than $1,700 a month on your card, which seems more manageable.
+Think of it like this, though: All that spending breaks down to putting less than $1,700 a month on your card, which might seem more manageable.